gitattributes(5) - phpMan

 This attribute controls the length of conflict markers left in the

 work tree file during a conflicted merge.
-Only setting to the value
+Only a positive integer

 For example, this line in .gitattributes can be used to tell the